trankimtung/aws-llmops-workshop/docs/90-clean-up.md

    - `LLMOps-Workshop-Toolchain`
    - `LLMOps-Workshop` (getting started stack, the name may be different if you modified it at the beginning of the workshop)

-> Note: Deletion of all stacks will take between 10-20 minutes to complete.
+Deletion of all stacks will take between 10-20 minutes to complete.

+> Do not delete the `CDKToolkit` stack.
+This stack is created by the AWS CDK and is used by the CDK to manage resources.
+Deleting this stack will prevent you from deleting other stacks in the future.
+> You may only delete the `CDKToolkit` stack after you have deleted all other stacks created in the workshop.

 3. Delete the fine-tuned Bedrock model.